Journal Prompts for Self-Discovery

 We internalize the belief that our existence is merely to serve others, to be what they want.

-When we get clear on who we are, we can show up for other people in ways that feel good to them and to ourselves.
+When we get clear on who we are, what we value and why, we can show up for other people in ways that feel good to them and to ourselves.
 We can feel energized by the ways we interact with people.
-We can feel confident when we have to say no to things that others want us to do.
-We can feel unapologetic about being ourselves, knowing that we do not have to be everything to everybody.
+We can feel confident when we have to say no to things because we are clear on why that “no” is important.
+Maybe you want to say no to something that doesn’t align with what you value, with your sense of integrity.
+Maybe you know that saying no to something will free you up to do the things that are more important to you.

 It can feel overwhelming and even unsafe to start exploring what makes ourselves tick.
 Our mind has learned to protect us by looking to others for our value and discarding anything that may jeopardize fitting in.
 We are hypervigilant to these things, and the slightest hint can trigger thoughts and feelings that we may not even be aware of immediately.